digitalservicebund/digitalcheck-tool-finder/doc/adr/0002-host-on-OTC.md

 We identified two possible hosting options with their respective pros and cons:

 1. **GitHub pages** (GH pages) is a managed solution and allows for a very simple setup and integration with the repository.
    - The servers (and thus IP logging) are located in the United States.
-The BMI would be fine with that aslong as a data processing agreement is in place, however, we would need to write that data processing agreement.
+The BMI would be fine with that aslong as a data processing agreement is in place.
+However, we would need to write that data processing agreement.
    - GH pages only support hash-based navigation with negative implications for scroll-to elements and source-tags for tracking.
    - GH pages only support static websites, there is no possibility of adding a backend.
    - Security headers cannot be configured on GH pages.